sparshbarolia/Takemeaway-frontend/README.md

                                          LISTING PAGE
-This page will list all the locations for the selected location and category You can navigate to any card and click on "Explore location" to get more information about the location
+This page will list all the locations for the selected location and category You can navigate to any card and click on "Explore location" to get more information about the location It also have a feature of pagination and a map view where you can see every outlet on the map and get more information about the outlet

                                          Details PAGE
 It will show the detailed information of the selected place with option to see all the photos,address and reviews